 3D Engineered Models for Construction Introduction and Module Descriptions

-These modules, which were developed by FHWA, are now being delivered through the TC3 (Transportation Coordination Curriculum Council) Training Store (training.transportation.org).
-TC3 is a technical service program within AASHTO that focuses on developing training products for technical staff in the areas of construction, maintenance, and materials.
+These modules, developed by FHWA, are now being delivered through the Transportation Coordination Curriculum Council (TC3) Training Store (training.transportation.org).
+The TC3 is a technical service program within AASHTO that focuses on developing training products for technical staff in the areas of construction, maintenance, and materials.

-Note: The TC3 is continuing to offer this training at no cost.
+This training continues to be offered at no cost by the TC3.
 Users must register for AASHTO e-affiliation at the links below.

 Module 1: Introduction to 3D Engineered Models for Highway Transportation

 Module 1 introduces and defines 3D engineered modeling.
 It also explains how advanced 3D modeling offers improvements over traditional 2D methods to deliver projects within schedule and budget with better quality from concept to completion.
 This first module is divided into three lessons.
 They are:

 - Lesson 1: What are 3D Engineered Models?;

 - Lesson 2: Applications in Highway Transportation; and

 - Lesson 3: Implementation Lessons Learned.